Refugee Women Empowerment in Armenia

-Since the 2020 war with Azerbaijan, claiming over 4000 lives and leaving several thousands of soldiers disabled, Armenia has been struggling to recover from the cascade of misfortunes that have befallen it.
-Subsequent military incursions on its borders with hundreds of additional causalities and an exodus of more than 120,000 Armenian people from Artsakh (Nagorno-Karabakh), escaping ethnic cleansing, overwhelmingly strained the humanitarian crisis in the country.
+Since the 2020 war with Azerbaijan, claiming over 4000 lives and leaving several thousand soldiers disabled, Armenia has been struggling to recover from the cascade of misfortunes that have befallen it.
+Subsequent military incursions on its borders with hundreds of additional casualties and an exodus of more than 150,000 Armenian people from Artsakh (Nagorno-Karabakh), escaping ethnic cleansing, overwhelmingly strained the humanitarian crisis in the country.

-After the launch of the program, the Arev Society and AF4SD conducted intensive training workshops focused on:
+After the launch of the program, Arev Society and AF4SD conducted intensive training workshops focused on:

 - Business plan development